 This book Is Created and Published By Success career academy Patan.
 This Book Is Helpful For Class 3 Exams.
 You can Prepare also Class 2 Exams.
-This book helpful in Police Exams, bin sachivalay clark, Talati, juniyar clark and Many More Exams.
-In This book More theb 20 Plus Tipis are Covered and added in This Gujarati grammar Book
+This book helps in Police Exams, bin sachivalay clerk, Talati, junior Clark, and Many More Exams.
+In This book More than 20 Plus Tipis are Covered and added in This Gujarati grammar Book

 Gujarati vyakaran By Success Academy.